SergioAA97/liftr/readme.txt

 1. Fork the repo or download .zip
 2. Extract the.zip to a folder
 3. Open a terminal in the folder
+4. Enter npm install
-4. Enter npm start
+5. Enter npm start
-5. Open a second terminal
+6. Open a second terminal
-6. cd client
+7. cd client
+8. Enter npm install
-7. npm start
+9. npm start
-8. Happy hacking!
+10. Happy hacking!

 -----------------------------------------------------
                     Imporovements